Dr. Shane Patterson, Founder of Osteopathic Health Care Associates

 What do you like to do when you are not at the office?

 Camping, woodworking, enjoying my 2 incredible children, reviewing research papers, remodeling my house, mountain biking, bbq’ing with friends, golf, and watching the Detroit Tigers and Red Wings win.

 How do you stay involved in your community?

-Working with boy scouts, lions club, involved with my childrens’ elementary school,
+Working with boy scouts, lions club, involved with my childrens’ elementary school, and their sports programs.

 “Seek health, anyone can find disease.”
 Dr. AT Still